clowdr-app/clowdr/services/actions/README.md

      deployment. **Quick setup**: Set all the environment variables related to AWS to `XXXX`.

+BCP: Why not put the table here?
+(Or, better, put all the information in the table into comments in the example .env file.)

 BCP: Not clear whether I am supposed to continue on to do the rest of the file or whether I stop here and return to the main README...
 The convention in some other READMEs is to explicitly mention which of the later sections